 In 1908 thirteen sculptures, eleven by Charles Francis Summers, one by his father Charles Summers and one by C Fossi, were purchased by the Department of Tourist and Health Resorts for the Bath House for a sum of £2,000.

 All the figures were sculpted from Italian Carrara marble and are examples of the mid-nineteenth century neo-classical style.

 Charles Francis Summers (1858-1945)

-At its peak the studio established by his father was one of the finest in Rome, at one time employing twenty men.
-His only son Charles Francis Summers Junior, learnt the trade beside his father and was influenced by professors Benzoni, Seitz and Chelli.
+At its peak the studio, established by his father Charles Summers, was one of the finest in Rome, at one time employing twenty men.
+His only son Charles Francis, learnt the trade beside his father and was influenced by professors Benzoni, Seitz and Chelli.

 The work of the two Summers is often confused.
-Charles Summers Senior died in 1878 while Charles Summers Junior, who worked from a studio at 55A Via Margutta, Rome, returned to Australia to live in 1904.
+Charles Summers (senior) died in 1878 while Charles Francis Summers (junior), who worked from a studio at 55A Via Margutta, Rome, returned to Australia to live in 1904.

 Prior to 1904 Summers made several visits to Australia to exhibit and sell his marble reproductions of the work of famous sculptors.

-Friendly with two Popes during this period, Summers Junior is the only artist to have been given permission to take plaster casts of figures and carvings in the Vatican.
+Friendly with two Popes during this period, Charles Francis is the only artist to have been given permission to take plaster casts of figures and carvings in the Vatican.